 The Okavango Delta is one of the most memorable highlights of our Overlanding Tour.
 We spend two days here gliding through the pristine waterways in our mekoros, a traditional dug-out canoe, navigated by an African gondolier.
 A truly relaxing experience in this silent wilderness, punctuated by the flash of a tropical fish darting through the crystal clear waters, whilst all around water lilies bloom.

 Whilst here we camp on a remote island in the heart of the Okavango Delta.
 What better way to experience the wild, under starry skies, hearing nature's sounds and getting back to basics with only a bush toilet and no showers.

 On the morning of day six, we glide out of the peaceful delta in mekoros, taking in the scenery and looking out for birds and wild animals en route to the mokoro poling station.

 Then we drive back to Maun and our camp on the outskirts of town.
-We also visit a village near Maun today getting a glimpse into rural life in northern Botswana and meeting a few locals.
+We also visit a village near Maun today for a glimpse into rural life in northern Botswana and to meet a few locals.
 This afternoon you have the chance to embark on an optional scenic flight over the Okavango Delta.

 We overnight at a simple camp with shared facilities and WiFi access, outside of Maun (upgrades available).

 Leaving early we travel to rural Botswana to Nata, our base for our expedition to the Makgadikgadi Salt Pans, situated in the Kalahari Desert.
 This is a relic of the enormous Lake Makgadikgadi that dried up thousands of years ago and is one of the largest network of salt pans in the world.